 - a.
 All technical rehearsal and performance times will be determined by the WOAF Coordinator after plays are selected. - b.
 Each Production Representative is responsible for producing their own show.
 Watermelon is NOT producing the play, merely presenting the finished product, which may be performed a total of two times. - c.
-Total run time must not exceed 45 minutes, including set up and strike. - d.
+Total run time must not 45 minutes, including set up and strike. - d.
 Performance times will be monitored.
 Failure to adhere to the maximum running times stated above will result in a penalty point. - e.
-All props/cast must fit within a 10 x 10 foot square space at the start of set up and end of show. - f.
-A stage manager must be present for each play and will give the "Start" and "End" cues to the time keeper at the beginning of the set up and end of the strike periods.
+Space is limited and all props and cast must fit within a 10 x 10 foot square space. - f.
+A stage manager must be present for each play and will give the "Start" and "End" cues to the time keeper at the beginning of the set up and end of the strike periods, which begin and end in a 10 x 10 foot square space.
 Failure to clear the stage of all items (including liquids) during strike will result in a penalty point. - g.
-Running time will begin in the box at start of set up and end at the completion of strike and after everyone is back in the 10 x 10 foot square space.
-After set up go all actors must go to places for the start of the play and after curtain call everything must go back into the box. - h.
+Running time will begin at start of set up (in the box) and end at the completion of strike and after everyone is back in the 10-foot box.
+After set up go to places for the start of the play and after curtain call strike the play into the box. - h.
 Plays should have minimal technical requirements.
 Keep light and sound cues to a minimum and props simple as there is only 60 minutes to spike the set and complete a cue-to-cue technical rehearsal.
 There will be a general light plot with specials that everyone involved in the festival may use.
-Sound in .wav or .mp3 format must be played from laptop.
+A CD player is available.
 There is no technical award.